 Remain Unscathed Before Quantum Attacks

-Contrarily, malvertising involves attackers embedding malicious ads on legal websites.
-As an unsuspecting visitor, you engage with these ads and download the killware in the background, amplifying the efficacy of the attack.
+Malvertising involves attackers embedding malicious ads on legal websites.
+As a visitor, you may engage with these ads and download the killware in the background.
+On the other hand, drive-by downloads let you unknowingly download the malicious software by visiting a compromised website without active user interaction.

 Differences Between Killware and Ransomware